akmalfaditya/Bootcamp/Practice/C# Language Basics/Strings and Characters/README.md

-# 🔤 Strings and Characters in C#
+# Strings and Characters in C#

-## 🎯 Learning Objectives
+## Learning Objectives
-By the end of this module, you will master:
+By the end of this module, you will learn:
 - **Character type** (`char`) and Unicode fundamentals
 - **String type** immutability and reference semantics
 - **String literals** including verbatim and raw string formats